WelderBM/Portifolio/README.md

 <h2 id="funcionalidades-do-projeto">Features</h2>

-- ✅ Tema dark e tema light e botão para troca entre eles. 🌙☀️
+- ✅ Dark and light themes with a button to switch between them. 🌙☀️
-- ✅ Responsividade entre telas. 📱💻
+- ✅ Responsiveness across screens. 📱💻
-- ✅ Vários tipos de animações entre links, ícones e Cards. 🎨✨
+- ✅ Various types of animations for links, icons, and cards. 🎨✨
-- ✅ Transição de lista superior para vertical em telas menores, tendo a possibilidade de ativar ou não sua aparição. 🔄📋
+- ✅ Transition from a top list to vertical on smaller screens, with the option to toggle its appearance. 🔄📋
-- ✅ Possível mudar de idioma entre português e inglês. 🇧🇷🇬🇧
+- ✅ Ability to switch languages between Portuguese and English. 🇧🇷🇬🇧
-- ✅ Uso de slider para cards. 🎠📊
+- ✅ Use of a slider for cards. 🎠📊

 <br>